 In Lebanon, cauliflower is always parboiled till tender in plenty of water, then drained and fried.
 I was told that this technique reduces the bloating imparted by this veggie.
 It adds an extra step though so it is optional.
 I am doing it a bit differently here.

-Cauliflower stir-fryJoumana Accad Mediterranean, Middle Eastern July 29, 2015 Main Dish, Salads, Mezze/Appetizers, mezze, cauliflower, cilantro, cooked salad,
+Cauliflower stir-fryJoumana Accad Mediterranean, Middle Eastern July 29, 2015 Main Dish, Salads, Mezze/Appetizers, mezze, cauliflower, cilantro, cooked salad, tagged,

 Prep Time: 15 minutes